alfie-gr/alfie-gr/README.md

   <img src="images/Jobraltar4.JPG" width="200" />
 </p>

-A job listing platform built with Flutter and Firebase, designed to simplify job searching and recruitment in Gibraltar.
+A job board platform designed to streamline job searching and recruitment in Gibraltar with fast search and filtering using Typesense.

 **Tech Stack:** Flutter • Firebase • Typesense